dominicschaff/kartoza_demo_setup/README.md

 ## Documentation

-Documentation for this repo can be found at: [Update docs](docs/index.md)
+Documentation for this repo can be found at: [Basic Documentation](docs/index.md)

 ## Instructions on Usage: